Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 > - Use Q keypress to properly stop `MIT-web-launcher.ps1`, preventing the terminal from getting closed before cleaning up `result` folder.
 > - Add XPU (Intel GPU) support.
 Currently, it's still untested and its integration may break some other things, like [AttributeError: module 'torch.backends' has no attribute 'xpu'](https://github.com/Mayonnaisu/manga-image-translator/commit/b6a82830357f06fb93519f32a2602db4c4f92f1b).
 If you encounter any error, feel free to create an [issue about it](https://github.com/Mayonnaisu/manga-image-translator/issues).
 I will try my best to fix it.
 > - Improve `MIT-updater.ps1` and remove `MIT-update-content.ps1`.
 As the number of modified files increases, I decided to just download all files from the repo as .zip file.
 Unfortunately, in some locations, downloading from GitHub can be extremely slow, so it's recommened to use VPN/proxy when updating.
-> - <mark>Integrate the use of `settings.json` to make the launcher-related settings convenient to change and unaltered by the update.
+> - Integrate the use of `settings.json` to make the launcher-related settings convenient to change and unaltered by the update.
 This also eliminates the need to modify MIT commands and codes in every launcher when using GPU Mode.
-However, since it's excluded from the update, you need to manually download [`settings.json`](https://github.com/Mayonnaisu/manga-image-translator/blob/main/my_tools/settings.json) and move it to `my_tools` folder.</mark>
+However, since it's excluded from the update, you need to manually download [`settings.json`](https://github.com/Mayonnaisu/manga-image-translator/blob/main/my_tools/settings.json) and move it to `my_tools` folder.
 > - <mark>Add `extra_arguments` to `settings.json` to accomodate other MIT arguments besides `-i/--input` & `--use-gpu`.
 Update and re-download/copy [`settings.json`](https://github.com/Mayonnaisu/manga-image-translator/blob/main/my_tools/settings.json) to get it.</mark>
+> - <mark>Improve download and extraction speeds for `MIT-installer.ps1` and `MIT-updater.ps1`.
+I had to replace some functions and *optionally* add `downloader.psm1` to achieve that.
+All of these are caused by a bug in Windows PowerShell, which has been fixed in PowerShell Core.
+Basically, the bug causes the default progress bar to  significantly slow down the running process.
+See https://github.com/PowerShell/PowerShell/issues/2138.</mark>

 > [!WARNING]
 > This updater will replace the old files with the newer ones, so make sure to back up the files you want to keep first.